gszecsenyi/articles/README.md

                 echo "tail -f ~/output.log" >> /usr/bin/start-kafka.sh  && \
                 chmod +x /usr/bin/start-kafka.sh
 ```
-This build a shell file, which contains all the execute commands what are needed to execute Kafka and Nifi parallel.
+This application builds a shell file, that contains all the execute commands are needed to execute Kafka and Nifi parallel.